joegage/TIPS/README.md

 To run your analyses, first make an account on the CyVerse Discovery Environment: https://de.cyverse.org/de/

-Then, contact me for access to the TIPS algorithm.
-You can email me at Joseph dot L dot Gage at gmail dot com.
+Then, contact me (Joseph dot L dot Gage at gmail dot com) for access to the TIPS algorithm.

 ## Running TIPS on your own images
 ### Inputs